perladvent/perldotcom/content/article/perl-foreach-loops.md

 	Monty
 	Aliasing via reference is experimental at ...

-There's a warning from the experimental feature.
-It might change or even disappear according to [Perl's feature policy](https://perldoc.perl.org/perlpolicy.html).
-You can turn it off by disabling the warning:
+There's a warning from this experimental feature (and, all such features).
+The feature might change or even disappear according to [Perl's feature policy](https://perldoc.perl.org/perlpolicy.html).
+Disable the warning if you are comfortable with that:

 ```perl
 no warnings qw(experimental::refaliasing);